agude/agude.github.io/_drafts/2023-01-09-ai_art_artists_and_cameras.md

 ## My Family's Art

-Although I am a photographer, my family has a long history of painting.
+My family has a long history of painting.
 My great-great-great grandfather was the Norwegian landscape painter [Hans Gude][hans_gude].
 My father, also named [Hans Gude][hans_gude_2], was [an accomplished oil painter][painter].[^hans_art] I too wanted to make art, but I did not have their skill with a brush so I picked up a camera and lens instead.

 [hans_gude]: https://en.wikipedia.org/wiki/Hans_Gude
 [hans_gude_2]: https://www.hfgudeart.com/about2